itsJamilAhmed/jms-sample-alibaba-nlp/README.md

 ### How to submit MQTT Requests to the JMS Application Receiver

 [MQTT](http://mqtt.org/) is a lightweight, standard protocol that is well suited for ["Internet of Things (IoT)"](https://en.wikipedia.org/wiki/Internet_of_things) connectivity for devices.
 You will typically have the situation that these IoT devices are supported by application services that are running in a data-centre or cloud for data processing or feature delivery.
-Those existing application services may already be communicating amongst themselves using a JMS provider so bridging these new MQTT protcol messages for seamless delivery to those JMS receivers can be a huge advantage.
+Those existing application services may already be communicating amongst themselves using a JMS provider so bridging these new MQTT protocol messages for seamless delivery to those JMS receivers can be a huge advantage.

-As was described in the earlier '[How to submit HTTP...]'(#how-to-submit-http-requests-to-the-jms-application-receiver) above, selecting [Solace PubSub+ Event Broker](https://www.solace.dev/) as your JMS Provider has these added advantages of native protocol-translation without needing to deploy additional products in your environment.
+As was described in the earlier '[How to submit HTTP...](#how-to-submit-http-requests-to-the-jms-application-receiver)' above, selecting [Solace PubSub+ Event Broker](https://www.solace.dev/) as your JMS Provider has these added advantages of native protocol-translation without needing to deploy additional products in your environment.

 The below example will demonstrate how a message sent via the MQTT protocol over WebSockets can arrive at the same JMS receiver for further processing.